 - 1/4 teaspoon allspice

-- butter for frying
+- Unsalted butter, for frying

 Bananas Foster Topping:

-- 4 tablespoons unsalted butter
+- 4 tablespoons (57 grams) unsalted butter

-- 1/4 cup light brown sugar
+- 1/4 cup (50 grams) light brown sugar

-- 2 bananas, sliced
+- 2 firm bananas, sliced

-- pinch cinnamon
+- Pinch cinnamon

-Preheat oven to 400 degrees F.
+Preheat oven to 250°F.

-While the french toast is in the oven, prepare the bananas foster topping.
 In a small skillet, melt the butter.
 Add the brown sugar and stir until dissolved into butter.
 Add banana slices to pan, stirring so they are covered in caramel sauce.
 Sprinkle a pinch of cinnamon.
 Bananas are done when they are warmed through.
 Pour bananas foster mixture over French Toast.